 In 1926, abstract filmmaker Oskar Fischinger (1900-1967) began performing multiple projector cinema shows in Germany with up to five 35mm film projectors, colour filters and slides.

-Fischinger wrote of his concept of Raumlichtkunst (space-light-music), believing all the arts would merge in this new art.
-The critics called his performances ‘Raumlichtkunst’ and praised Fischinger's ‘original art vision which can only be expressed through film’.
+Fischinger wrote of his concept of Raumlichtmusik (space-light-music), believing all the arts would merge in this new art.
+The critics called his performances ‘Raumlichtkunst’ (space-light-art) and praised Fischinger's ‘original art vision which can only be expressed through film’.
 These shows represent some of the earliest attempts at cinematic immersive environments, and are a precursor to expanded cinema and 1960's light shows.

 Under the concept name of ‘Raumlichtkunst’, Fischinger performed several different versions of these multiple projector shows in the late 1920s, some of which were called Fieber and Macht (Power).
 Biographer William Moritz speculated that another name used may have been R-1 ein Formspiel, though no reviews or documentation exist of this name.
 This re-creation does not strive to represent any one specific performance, rather the concept and effect of Fischinger's series of shows.

 Working with Fischinger's original 1920s nitrate film, the Center for Visual Music restored the 35mm film via traditional photochemical processes, transferred to HD, digitally restored the colour, and reconstructed this 3 screen recreation of his c.
 1926 - 27 performances.
 The 3 screen installation is projected in High Definition video.
 No documentation exists of the original music used, other than reports of ‘various percussive’ accompaniment.
 For this re-creation, the Center for Visual Music chose to use Varese's Ionisation and two versions of Double Music by John Cage and Lou Harrison.